 Skills and Careers

 The Natolin Language Service is active both before and during the academic year.
-In the summer, the Language Summer Academy is designed to cultivate confidence and competency in the classroom, particularly engaging students with the aim of bringing their level to the stated College of Europe minimum.
+In the summer, the Summer Language Academy is designed to cultivate confidence and competency in the classroom, particularly engaging students with the aim of bringing their level to the stated College of Europe minimum.

 During the academic year, the Language Service offers complementary courses in the following languages: French, English, German, Spanish, Italian, Polish, Russian and Arabic.

-The Natolin Library holds a collection of over 42,000 books covering all the subjects taught on the campus and many more.
+The Natolin Library holds a collection of over 44,000 books covering all the subjects taught on the campus and many more.
 It also boasts a large periodicals collection on European Affairs and an extensive collection of electronic and data resources.

 For more information visit the College of Europe website.